 The price of water-soluble NPK Fertilizers saw a strong increase in prices during the third quarter.
 The product not only saw a steep rise in demand in the Indian but as well as the Chinese market.
 The supply, however, was unable to meet the abrupt high demand of the market.
 This shortage further led to an increase in the prices.
-However, the fourth quarter did not follow this trend and the prices of NPK fertilizers fell.
+However, the fourth quarter did not follow this trends and the prices of NPK fertilizers fell.
 The major cause is attributed to the low demand from the agricultural and industrial sectors.
-The trend is expected to remain bullish in the further quarters also, owing to the reduced prices of imports from Northeast Asia and ample stock availability in this region.
+The trends is expected to remain bullish in the further quarters also, owing to the reduced prices of imports from Northeast Asia and ample stock availability in this region.

-The North American market saw an uprising trend for the prices of NPK Fertilizers in the third quarter.
-The increasing price trend is majorly attributed to the high demand from the agricultural sector.
+The North American market saw an uprising trends for the prices of NPK Fertilizers in the third quarter.
+The increasing price trends is majorly attributed to the high demand from the agricultural sector.
 The agricultural sector remained the major driver of the market throughout the third quarter.
 The fourth quarter, however, saw a steep fall in the prices of these fertilizers.
 The supply in the region remained strong in comparison to the demand and this negatively affected the price of the commodity.

 The prices of NPK fertilizers are likely to decrease during the coming month given the decline in the demand from the market and strong supplies.